marsdrums/test-tutorial/visual-quality/index.md

 Left: {jit.fx.tr.rotfade} and {jit.fx.tr.zoomfade} controlled via linear motion; right: same effects controlled via quintic motion.

-Look at the difference that proper motion functions can make.
 The transitions on the left look "mechanical", while the two on the right appear fluent and more "natural".

 > [!NOTE]
 > If you need to create motion curves for multidimensional movement (e.g., an object moving in a 3D space), you can apply the same principles to each dimension.